Nino-cunei/uruk/docs/transcription.md

 and before the next next *column* specifier or the end of a *face* or *tablet*.

 **This node type is section level 2.**

+The number of a column is stored in the feature *number*.
+However, this number is not suitable as a section nunmber, because a tablet may have multiple faces (which we do not take as a section level), and each of the faces restart the column numbering.

+We add a feature *fullNumber* to columns, filled with the type of the face (see below) and the column number, separated by a `:`.

 There might be a prime `'` after the number, but before the last `.` If present, it indicates that the number does not count objects on the tablet in its